atsushieno/aap-lv2/README.md

 - `lib/foo.lv2/foo.ttl`
 - `lib/foo.lv2/foo.so`

-Those `lib/*.lv2/*.so` files cannot be dynamically loaded unlike Linux desktop, so they have to be moved to `lib/*/` directory.
+Those `lib/*.lv2/*.so` files cannot be dynamically loaded unlike Linux desktop.
+They have to be moved to `lib/[cpu-arch]/` directory in the apk.
 Other LV2 manifests are packaged under `assets/lv2` directory.
 Therefore, the file layout in the final apk is:

 - `assets/foo.lv2/manifest.ttl`
 - `assets/foo.lv2/foo.ttl`